Late Show with David Letterman: Staff

 Announcer Bill Wendell retired and left the show on August 18, 1995.
 He was replaced by Alan Kalter on the show's next episode, September 5, 1995, which came after a two-week hiatus.
+Kalter became the longest tenured announcer for the remainder of the show.

 In 1996, long-time producer Robert Morton left, and head writer Rob Burnett was promoted to executive producer.

 In 1997, Justin Stangel and Eric Stangel were hired as writers; by March 2000, the Stangel brothers became the show's head writers, taking over the job held by Rodney Rothman.

 Director Hal Gurnee and producer Peter Lassally left the show soon after to pursue other interests.
 Gurnee was replaced by Jerry Foley.
 Burnett was absent from the day-to-day operations from 2000 to 2004, and was replaced by Barbara Gaines and Maria Pope, both of whom served as executive producers, with Gaines acting as on-air producer.
 In 2003, producer Jude Brennan was added to the team of executive producers.

 Lassally, who had served as an executive producer for Johnny Carson on The Tonight Show, was invited back to Late Show in January 2005 as a guest to discuss the recent death of Carson.
 Lassally served as executive producer for Worldwide Pants' The Late Late Show from late 1994 to February 2015, encompassing the tenures of hosts Tom Snyder, Craig Kilborn and Craig Ferguson.
 Lassally also served as Executive Producer of the Tony Mendez Show, an online webcast featuring Late Shows "cue card boy", Tony Mendez (c.1945–July 29, 2021).
 Mendez served in that capacity until 2014, when after a long-running dispute with writer Bill Scheft over Scheft micromanaging Mendez's job, he attacked Scheft and was fired.

 Matt Roberts, a long-time writer and producer for the show, became the show's head writer in January 2013, replacing brothers and co-head writers Justin Stangel and Eric Stangel.

 Sheila Rogers, the producer responsible for booking guests on the show, worked for Letterman since his Late Night days.

 Biff Henderson served as the show's stage manager, carrying over from Late Night.
 Henderson had a prominent on-camera role with the show.